celestiaorg/docs/developers/submit-data.md

 This is subject to change based on governance parameters.
 Learn more on [the Mainnet Beta page under "Maximum bytes"](../nodes/mainnet.md#maximum-bytes).

+It is advisable to submit transactions where the total blob size is significantly smaller than 1.8 MiB (e.g. 500 KiB) in order for your transaction to get included in a block quickly.
+If a tx contains blobs approaching 1.8 MiB then there will be no room for any other transactions.
+This means that your transaction will only be included in a block if it has a higher gas price than every other transaction in the mempool.
 ## Fee market and mempool

 Celestia makes use of a standard gas-priced prioritized mempool.
 By default,